 Felipe Calderón is the 56th President of Mexico.
 Establishing economic reform as a top priority of his administration, Calderón implemented policies that catapulted Mexico into a powerful player in the global economy.

-He was named “Leader of the Year” by the Latin Business Chronicle in 2007, as well as honored by LATIN TRADE with the BRAVO Business Award.
+In 2012, President Calderón chaired the G20 conference.
+He has been named “Statesman of the Year” by the World Economic Forum, and “Champion of the Earth” by the United Nations, among other acknowledgments.
 TIME magazine has also designated him as one of their top 100 influential people in the world.

 The New Global Economy